artificertech/filament-multi-context/README.md

 ## !!!
 The Filament Facade

-In order for this package to work the `filament` app service has been overriden.
+In order for this package to work the `filament` app service has been overwritten.
 Each context is represented by its own `Filament\FilamentManager` object.
 Within your application calls to the filament facade (such as `Filament::serving`) will be proxied to the appropriate `Filament\FilamentManager` object based on the